gravtrade/gravtrade.github.io/term-and-condition.md

 4. You eligible to claim your account rebate once you fulfill our minimum lot requirements every month.
 5. You could only claim your previous month account rebate within 5 business working days of the next beginning month.
 6. Rebate claims are eligible to account holder that registered under our IB link (http://icmarkets.com/?camp=7745) only.
-7. If you already have IC Markets Standard account, you need to email IC Markets broker support team and ask them to put you under our IB id (7745) or provide them this link (http://icmarkets.com/?camp=7745) into your mail.
+7. If you already have **IC Markets Standard Account**, you need to email IC Markets broker support team and ask them to put you under our IB id (7745) or provide them this link (http://icmarkets.com/?camp=7745) into your mail.

 ### USD1 GravTrade Rebate Through IC Markets ECN Account
 > Please note that the Rebate only offered under GravTrade, that you will never get this offer on IC Markets broker site.